Yakitori sauce (or sometimes called teriyaki sauce) is so easy to use, and so yummy on anything from meat to fish to vegies.

 5. Sunday Breakfast Scrambled Egg

-A friend told us about this one–add a little dollop of Kei’s Kitchen Yakitori Sauce to your scrambled egg or omelette for a different flavour.
+A friend told us about this one–add a little dollop of Kei’s Kitchen Yakitori Sauce to your scrambled egg or omelette for something different.